-Last posting’s photos, mounts for the Frankish knights as a basic coat.
-As you will note, each plinth had a different pose and a horse of a different colour.
+In my last post, all mounts for the Frankish knights were given a basic coat.
+Poses for the riders were similar on each plinth but each is astride a horse with a different colour.
 With a mix of Codex Grey and Black I applied a thin wash over the mane, tail, muzzle and lower legs.
 The majority of the horses here are basically brown with a small portion black and dun.

 With the same brush, I continued the lower body and kept my brush strokes short to pick out muscle and all the harness.
 The latter are better defined to paint with a small brush.

 The overall effect looks like a horse that has done some work.
 I don’t use white for the socks, but will dry-brush more Bleached Bone above the hoof as all white socks or legs will quickly become dirty in short time.
 I should know, I owned a Bay for six years.